What is osteoarthritis?

 - Less movement in the joint over time

-grinding feeling in the joint when moved, as the cartilage wears away (in more
+- A grinding feeling in the joint when moved, as the cartilage wears away (in later stages)

 How is osteoarthritis diagnosed?